 What is the Tuva Project

-The Tuva Project is a set of open source healthcare-specific data models, data marts, data quality tests and terminology sets built on top of dbt for the modern data stack.
+The Tuva Project is a set of open source healthcare data models, data marts, data quality tests and terminology sets built on top of dbt.

-Claims Common Data Model: A common data model that is easy to map raw claims data into and is specifically designed for doing healthcare analytics.
+Claims Data Model (CDM): A common data model that is easy to map raw claims data into and is specifically designed for doing healthcare analytics.

-Data Marts: Higher-level concepts that include things like measures, groupers, and risk models, built on top of the claims common data model.
+Data Marts: Higher-level concepts that include things like measures, groupers, and risk models, built on top of the Claims Data Model.

-Data Profiling: A set of claims-data-specific data quality tests that run on the claims common data model.
+Data Profiling: A set of claims-data-specific data quality tests that run on the Claims Data Model.

 Who is Tuva Health